Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Experimental

 We prepared a series of ceramic cobaltite samples with the degrees of enrichment by $^{18}$O equal to 90\%, 67\%, 43\%, 17\%, and 0\%.
 These values were determined by the changes in the sample mass in the course of the isotope exchange and by the mass spectrometry of the residual gas in the oxygen exchange contour.
 The samples were annealed in the appropriate $^{16}$O--$^{18}$O gas mixture at 950~$^\circ$C during 48 h at total pressure of 1 bar.
+The similarity of the oxygen isotope composition in the sample to that in the gas medium indicated that a thermodynamic equilibrium was achieved during annealing and, hence, the difference in the diffusion rates of the oxygen isotopes did not significantly affect the results of the investigation.
+We also note that the mass of a sample annealed in $^{16}$O$_2$ remained unchanged within the experimental error during the prolonged heat treatment.
+Therefore, we can conclude that the annealing procedure does not change the oxygen stoichiometry in the compounds under study.

-The Eu doping of the samples was chosen to be near and on the both sides of the crossover doping level $y_{cr}$: a composition with the high Eu content exhibiting the SST, a low-Eu composition corresponding to the nearly ferromagnetic state, and the sample at the phase crossover, where both $T_{SS}$ and $T_{FM}$, were observed.
-For all samples, we measured the temperature dependence of the real $\chi'(T)$ and imaginary $\chi''(T)$ parts of the ac magnetic susceptibility and electrical resistivity $\rho(T)$.
-The resistivity of the samples was measured by the conventional four-probe technique in the temperature range from 4.2 to 300 K .
-The measurements of ac magnetic susceptibility $\chi(T)$ were performed in ac magnetic field with a frequency 667 Hz and an amplitude of about 0.1 Oe.
-Based on these measurements, we were able to analyze the evolution the sample properties with the change Eu and $^{18}$O content.
+The Eu doping of these samples was chosen to be near and at the both sides of the crossover doping level $y_{cr}$: a composition with the high Eu content exhibiting the SST, a low-Eu composition corresponding to the nearly ferromagnetic state, and the sample at the phase crossover, where both $T_{SS}$ and $T_{FM}$, were observed.